The Law Regarding Using a Hand Held Mobile Device While Driving

 (2) No motor carrier shall allow or require its drivers to use a hand-held mobile telephone while driving a CMV [commercial motor vehicle].

 This law is very similar to 49 CRF 392.80 that prevents texting while driving.
 However the law about not using hand held mobile devices while driving seems to be more broad than the law prohibiting texting.
 Although the law seems to contemplate only making voice calls, it is easy to imagine an officer issuing a ticket for this if he just sees a driver holding a phone.
 It would then be up to the driver to convince a judge or prosecutor that he was not in fact talking on the phone but just holding it for some reason.
 So even if a driver was just cruising the internet on a phone while driving, a police officer might issue a ticket under this law.

-What are the consequences of being found guilty of texting while driving a commercial motor vehicle?
+What are the consequences of being found guilty of using a hand held mobile device?

 This is considered a serious violation under the FMCSA’s Safety Measurement System (SMS).
 It is a 10-point violation, the same as reckless driving or speeding by 15 mph or more.

 The citing officer couldn’t see into the defendant’s vehicle to observe the violation.